Choosing the Right Respirator: A Comprehensive Selection Guide

 Powered Air‑Purifying Respirators (PAPR)

-PAPRs use a battery-powered blower to force ambient air through a filter or cartridge and into a hood, helmet, or tight-fitting facepiece.
-This positive pressure system can make breathing easier and offer higher protection levels.
+A PAPR uses a battery‑powered blower to draw ambient air through a high‑efficiency filter and deliver it to a loose‑fitting hood, helmet, or tight‑fitting facepiece.
+Positive pressure makes breathing easier and may eliminate the need for a tight seal in certain configurations.

 Common Uses: